azmozaffari/StableDiffusion/README.md

 ## How to run?
 pip install -r requirements. txt

-Go to the DreamBooth page download the code and train the model with the desiered item images.
+Go to the DreamBooth page download the code and train the model with the desired item images.

 Copy the model folder in the main root of the project.